confio/ts-relayer/README.md

 - RPC addresses of 2 full nodes on compatible, IBC-enabled chains
 - See [Chain Requirements below](#Chain-Requirements) for details of what chains are supported

+## Important Note

+Versions until `v0.1.6` support Cosmos SDK `v0.41.1+`.
+From `v0.2.0` on we require Tendermint `v0.34.9+` (which is used in SDK `v0.42.4+`).
+If you are connecting to a v0.41 chain, please use the `v0.1.x` relayer.

+With `v0.2.0` we add support for relaying packets in BeginBlock and EndBlock.
+However, this requires an extra rpc endpoint in Tendermint that is not available in `v0.41.1`.
+We therefore increase the minimum compatible version of the SDK.

 ## Installation

 ### NPM